The Virtualization Cookbook for IBM Z Volume 2: Red Hat Enterprise Linux 8.2

 Authors: Lydia Parziale

-This IBM® Redbooks® publication is Volume 2 of a series of three books that is called The Virtualization Cookbook for IBM z Systems.
-The other two volumes are listed:
+This IBM® Redbooks® publication is Volume 2 of a five-volume series of books entitled The Virtualization Cookbook for IBM Z®.

-- Chapter 2, “Automated Red Hat Enterprise Linux installations by using kickstart" on page 27, describes how to use Red Hat’s kickstart tool to create Linux systems.
+- Chapter 2, “Automated Red Hat Enterprise Linux installations by using Kickstart” on page 37, describes how to use Red Hat’s kickstart tool to create Linux systems.
 This tool is fundamentally different from cloning in that an automated installation is implemented.
-You can try kickstart and you can also try cloning.
-Understand that they try to accomplish the same goal of being able to quickly get Linux systems up and running, and that you do not need to use both.
+You can try kickstart and cloning.
+Understand that these applications attempt to accomplish the same goal of quickly getting Linux systems up and running, and that you do not need to use both.

-Cloning is another technique to provision Linux guests.
-This technique requires a better understanding of the z/VM environment and z/VM skills.
+Cloning requires a better understanding of the z/VM environment and z/VM skills.
 It is a fast process if you enable the IBM FlashCopy® feature in advance.
-It basically clones the disks from a golden image to new disks that will be used by the new Linux guest.
+It clones the disks from a golden image to new disks that are used by the new Linux guest.
 The process can be automated by using the cloning scripts that are supplied with this book.

 Table of contents

 Part 1.
-Red Hat Enterprise Linux 7.1 Servers
+Red Hat Enterprise Linux 8.2 servers

 Chapter 1.
-Install Red Hat Enterprise Linux on LNXADMIN
+Installing Red Hat Enterprise Linux on LNXADMIN

 Part 2.
 Other topics